Exploring the Forecasting Model (Intermediate Data Mining Tutorial)

 Change the value for Prediction Steps gradually from 5 to 10, and then back to 6.

-In trend lines with large fluctuations in the historical data, the fluctuations are amplified during prediction.
+Note that in trend lines with large fluctuations in the historical data, the fluctuations are amplified during prediction.

 Select the Show Deviations check box.